 In the case of a state hospital, the state itself (or the state representative for the relevant province) can be held liable.

-In South Africa, special requirements apply to personal injury claims against the state, including medical malpractice claims.
+In South Africa, special requirements apply to personal injury claims against the state, including medical malpractice claims against state hospitals.

 A medical malpractice claim typically takes several years to conclude.

-Even where the facts of a claim appear fairly straightforward, it’s common for a case to take three or four years to finalise.
+Even where the facts of a claim appear fairly straightforward, it’s typical for a case to take three to five years to finalise.
 Some claims take twice that long.

 The claims process involves: